LesUski/100-Days-in-Cloud/Labs/88-DynamoDB-Stream-using-Lambda/README.md

 ---

 ### Lab steps
 1. Create DynamoDB Table.
 Create a Partition key called _id_ of type string.
-Add couple of items to the table, with aditional attributes.
+Add couple of items to the table, with additional attributes.

 2. Create a S3 Bucket for the incoming files.
 Note buckets name.